 Founded in the first century BC and developed as the cultural center of Italy under the rule of the Medici family, Florence has been the home of authors and artists like Dante Alighieri, Michelangelo, Leonardo Da Vinci, Donatello, Brunelleschi, Machiavelli, and Galileo Galilei.
 Here they accomplished most of their artistic masterpieces and/or discoveries.

-12 Places to Visit in Florence
+Best Things to Do in Florence

 1) Uffizi Gallery

 The Uffizi Gallery is Florence’s most popular museum.
-It is also one of the most visited in Italy and one of the largest and best known in the world.
+It is also one of the most visited in Italy and one of the largest and best-known in the world.
 It holds a collection of priceless works, particularly from the period of the Italian Renaissance.
 It’s also the place to see Botticelli‘s beautiful paintings of the “Birth of Venus” and “Primavera”.

 2) Academy (Accademia) Gallery